-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.

-Mains.
-Plumbing where seen copper and PVC.
-Bathroom and sanitary fittings white suites.

-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with gas meter located in the entrance hallway.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Gas fired combination boiler to hot water radiators.

-Drainage

-Drainage covers etc were not lifted.

-Neither drains nor drainage systems were tested.

-Mains.

-Fire, smoke and burglar alarms

-Visually inspected.
+Mains supply.
+Plumbing where seen is of PVC and copper.
+The sanitary fittings comprise a three piece suite in the bathroom, a three piece suite in the en suite bathroom and a three piece suite in the en suite shower room.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
+The property benefits from a gas fired central heating system with the gas combination boiler located within the kitchen cupboard.
+Wall mounted radiators noted throughout.
+Drainage Drainage covers etc were not lifted. - Neither drains nor drainage systems were tested.
+Mains to the public sewer.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+A mains wired fire/smoke alarm system was noted and we understand this has been recently serviced.
+Any documentation should be obtained with this regard.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.